tamberg/braille/pocs/README.md

-# Proof of Concept
+# Braille - Proof of Concept

-> Work in progress.

-## Learn
-Check these simplified building blocks of the code.
+Simplified building blocks of the code.

+## Lookup
 - [pocs/lookup.c](pocs/lookup.c) uses a big if statement to translate input.
     ```
     $ cd pocs